 The years of outfitting the boat for shrimping in winter were long gone.
 Hard work and investment had paid off for the Skrmetta family.
 By 1973, the two businesses were year round operations with government contracts and over 25 permanent and seasonal employees.
 For many years the volume of passenger ferry service from Biloxi remained considerably higher than the service from Gulfport.
 Although Biloxi remained an important tourist destination; each season saw a steady increase in visitor traffic to Gulfport.
 This fact was mainly due to the growing popularity of the Marine Life Ocearium and the increasing number of motels being constructed in Gulfport.
 With the completion of Highway I-110 near the Biloxi terminal in the early eighties, the number of passengers carried from the Gulfport Yacht Harbor to Ship Island surpassed the number of passengers carried from Biloxi.

-In 1981 Peter built another ferry, the 65 foot, 150 passenger, Island Clipper, to support the increasing Gulfport passenger counts.
+In 1981, Peter built another ferry, the 65-ft., 150-passenger, Island Clipper, to support the increasing Gulfport passenger counts.
 In 1984, a new schedule was introduced with more frequent departures, resulting in a 23 percent increase in business over the previous year.
 In 1986, Peter bought the Biloxi ferry operation from his brother Jimmie.

 The next decade brought significant growth to the Pan Isles fleet and business.
-In 1990, the company purchased the largest vessel yet, the 110 foot, 374 passenger, Gulf Islander.
+In 1990, the company purchased the largest vessel yet, the 110-ft., 374-passenger, Gulf Islander.
 This spacious boat greatly expanded the capacity of the ferry service and allowed for year-round, climate-controlled charters.

 In 2000, Pan Isles purchased another large aluminum vessel, the 100-foot, 308 passenger, Capt.
 Pete.
 Today three Ship Island vessels operate from Gulfport, March through October.
 The company now offers six round trips per day to and from the island on weekends, and three round trips per day on Monday through Friday.
 The Ship Island Ferry service has carried over 1.2 million passengers from the Gulfport Harbor since its arrival 50 years ago.
 In addition to our Gulfport location, the company now offers regular passenger service from east Biloxi.
 The island ferry service, established by Capt.
-Pete Skrmetta in 1926, still remains the most popular water borne attraction in the area.
+Pete Skrmetta in 1926, still remains the most popular water borne attraction on our Gulf Coast.